Coronavirus Divorce: Relationship was Badly in Need of Repair

 Lesson for All Couples: Live with Intention

 It’s too easy to blame Covid-19 for tearing marriages apart.
-The Truth is that the pandemic has magnified the strengths and weaknesses of relationships.
+The Truth is that the pandemic has magnified both the strengths and weaknesses of relationships.
+Covid was a stress that placed strain on all aspects of life.

-Couples with the foundational knowledge and skills to manage conflict, communicate, and foster friendship and intimacy are able to deal with the emotional stress of the pandemic.
+Those couples with the foundational knowledge and skills to manage conflict, communicate, and the determination to foster friendship and intimacy were able to deal with the emotional stress of the pandemic.

 The key difference for couples that successfully mastered the lockdown and couples that did not?
 Successful couples turn toward each other daily.
 They attune to each others’ needs and respond.